Peak-end Rule: The psychology of an unforgettable customer experience

 Find the biggest pain point in your customer journey.
 Attack it, and you won’t just improve that moment, you’ll enhance your entire experience.

 Found this article useful?
-Follow me (Jen Clinehens) on Medium and check out my most popular articles below:
+You can check out my most popular articles below: